Skip to main content

 jumpingjumpPRES.PROG

-Your input can consist of material on any of these fields, and the output will just be "any entry whose fields match every field in the input".
+Your input can consist of material on any of these fields, and the output will just be "any entry whose fields match every field specified in the input."

 "Wildcard" queries

 That also means you can do queries that don't uniquely identify any single form.
-You can just give a query with jump on root and it'll return all three forms with jump.
-(This could be useful in, for example, a dictionary app that wants to show the user all the possible conjugations of a verb root.)
-You could give a completely empty query, and it would return all six forms.
+For example, you can just give a query with jump in the root input area, and it'll return all three forms with jump when you generate or any one of the three when you sample.
+We refer to this as a wildcard query; this is a wildcard query in that input areas left empty can have any value in the result(s), but the input areas in the Gramble sidebar do not support general wildcard patterns using wildcard characters like . or *.
+(Wildcard queries could be useful in, for example, a dictionary app that wants to show the user all the possible conjugations of a verb root.)
+You could give a completely empty query, and in our example, it would return all six forms.

-These are actually quite difficult to do in two-tape transducer languages like XFST.
+These are actually quite difficult to do in two-tape transducer languages, such as XFST.
 If you're familiar with that language, imagine putting in a gloss like jump-*.
 It wouldn't return any outputs, because the input has to be a "sentence" of the gloss language, and * simply isn't a part of that language.
 In order to generate the whole paradigm, the client program has to generate every possible gloss and then query the system once for each of them.
 In order to do that, it needs to know things like what morphemes are possible and what co-occurence restrictions there are -- again, duplicating knowledge that should ideally only be in the grammar.
+(In our Gramble example above, we accomplished this simply by querying with jump in root and leaving tense empty.)

-Remember that queries don't just return single outputs, but a list of outputs
+Remember a query doesn't return just a single output, but a list of outputs

 But I also want a gloss!